Support Home Experiment Builder Experiment Tree Nodes

 Title

-This is the title which will be displayed at the top of the dialog box which the participants will read when they reach this node.
+Enter the title you want to display at the top of the dialog box participants will see when they reach this node.

 Message

-This is the message which will be displayed in the dialog box which the participants will read when they reach this node.
+Enter the message you want to display in the dialog box participants will see when they reach this node.

 Mode

-The Mode setting determines how participants are matched into rooms (i.e., groups that will take part in the multiplayer task together).
+The 'Mode' setting determines how participants are matched into rooms (i.e., groups that take part in the multiplayer task together).
 You can find more information on player matching in the Multiplayer How To Guide.

-1. Automatic means that Gorilla will match participants into rooms for you.
+• Gorilla will match participants into rooms for you

-1. Manual means that you will manually match players into rooms.
-Manual assignment happens in the matchmaking room, which can be accessed using the URL that appears at the top of the Lobby node when the experiment is live.
+• You will manually match players into rooms.
+Manual assignment happens in the matchmaking room, which can be accessed using the URL that appears at the top of the Lobby node when the experiment is live

 Matchmaking